Jeff Green (racing driver): Cup Series

-Part time in multiple series
+Part-time in multiple series

 Green returned to Haas in 2007, and had three sixth-place finishes but was released with four races to go in the season.
 In 2008, he attempted four Cup races with Wood Brothers Racing and Front Row Motorsports respectively, but did not qualify for any of those races.
 He did qualify for three races in the Nationwide Series in the No. 31 Key Motorsports Chevy with a best finish of 28th, and ran eight races with their No. 40 truck team.
 His best finish was seventh at Las Vegas.

 In 2009, Green continued his part-time schedule in the Nationwide Series, running for Day Racing, MSRP Motorsports, MacDonald Motorsports, and Key.
 His best finish was 21st at Nashville Superspeedway.

 As the 2010 NASCAR season began Green had a ride in the Nationwide Series for the Camping World 300 at Daytona for Wayne Day's 05 car.
 Green also drove at Talladega finishing 16th and at Nashville finishing 24th for Key Motorsports.
 He later ran a handful of Cup Series races for Latitude 43 Motorsports and Gunselman Motorsports with a best finish of 24th.
 Green also started and parked Tri Star's No. 36 in the Nationwide Series.

 Green started and parked for TriStar Motorsports in 2011.
 In his lone Sprint Cup Start of the season, he finished 43rd in the debut of the Front Row Motorsports No. 55 at New Hampshire International Speedway.

 Green began the 2012 Nationwide Series schedule year driving the year in the new No. 10 for TriStar, but after an injury to Eric McClure after the 2012 Talladega race, Green was named interim driver of the No. 14.
-Green finished 19th in his first relief start at Darlington, but finished 32nd at Iowa and Lowe's due to a crash and an engine failure respectively.
-In his fourth relief start, Green posted his best finish of the year, 17th, at Dover International Speedway In his final relief start, Green finished on the lead lap in 18th at Michigan International Speedway.
+Green finished nineteenth in his first relief start at Darlington, but finished 32nd at Iowa and Charlotte due to a crash and an engine failure, respectively.
+In his fourth relief start, Green posted his best finish of the year, seventeenth, at Dover International Speedway In his final relief start, Green finished on the lead lap in 18th at Michigan International Speedway.
 He has since returned to the No. 10.

 Green attempted one Sprint Cup Series race in 2012, but failed to qualify at Kansas Speedway driving for Joe Falk's No. 33.